yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 Note that when the primary master node goes offline, the hot-standby master node cannot synchronize to it any more.
 Thus its clock drifts from the primary master's, denoted by the orange and blue lines diverging.
 The bridge and slave nodes continue to synchronize to the hot-standby master node
 (denoted by the other lines following the hot-standby master node).

+.. note:: The clock drift rate of the primary master is positive, the hot-standby master's is negative, thus the large change in direction (we set the constant drift rate for ``tsnClock2`` in the configuration to make sure the change in direction is apparent).

+.. **TODO** we set the constant drift rate for tsnClock1 in the configuration to make sure the change in direction is apparent

+.. **TODO** thus the sudden/substantial/large change in direction

 .. **TODO** a tobbi node gorbeje ragaszkodik a sarga gorbehez